 After the auxiliary hydraulic circuits have been used, pressure remains in the circuits.
 This is called the residual pressure.
-Release this residual pressure before disconnecting the lines
+Release this residual pressure before disconnecting the lines.

 - 1. Start the engine and lower the safety bar to the released position. - 2.
+Press the hydraulic system unlock switch. - 3.
 Press the auxiliary hydraulic switch (B).
-(The residual pressure is released from the (a) port line, and pressure is generated in the (b) port line.) - Press the flow selector switch (C) to switch to the one-way flow.
-(The residual pressure is released from the port (b) piping.) - 4.
+(The residual pressure is released from the (a) port line, and pressure is generated in the (b) port line.) - Switch to the one-way flow with the multi-information display.
+(The residual pressure is released from the port (b) piping.) - 5.
 Turn the key to the OFF position.